 The South Riverdale Child-Parent Centre has re-opened.
 Please check HERE for their current information.

-All staff, visitors, and services are required to wear a mask or face covering upon entering and remaining within the Ralph Thornton Community Centre.
+All staff, visitors, and services are encouraged to wear a mask or face covering upon entering and remaining within the Ralph Thornton Community Centre.
 The mask or face covering must cover the nose, mouth and chin.

 Under the City of Toronto Bylaw 541-2020, the Ralph Thornton Community Centre is required to have a Mask and Face Covering Policy.
 Our policy is available HERE.